 The breakdown of assessment methods for this course is: 9-27% practical assessment, 19-59% coursework, and 32-54% written examination.

-BSc (Hons) International Wildlife Biology is accredited by the Royal Society of Biology for the purpose of meeting in part the academic and experience requirement for Membership and Chartered Biologist (CBiol).
+The BSc (Hons) International Wildlife Biology degree is accredited by the Royal Society of Biology for the purpose of meeting in part the academic and experience requirement for Membership and Chartered Biologist (CBiol).

-The course is undertaken in private nature reserves located in different ecological biomes – grasslands and savannahs – providing an immersive experience of the biodiversity of Southern Africa.
+Our South Africa field course takes place in private nature reserves located in different ecological biomes – grasslands and savannahs – and is designed to provide an immersive experience of the biodiversity of Southern Africa.
 You will study the wildlife and ecology of these regions using a range of field and research skills and techniques, including big game tracking and species identification, behavioural studies, and biodiversity and habitat assessments, and apply these to scientific studies and wildlife conservation management scenarios.
-Please note, the exact locations of all overseas field trips may vary each year, and are based on an area’s ongoing suitability for teaching and learning, and the overall cost of the trip.
+A similar philosophy is applied to our Mexico field course, but here the focus is on tropical forests and marine systems, e.g. coral reefs, where you will have the opportunity to apply your scientific knowledge to mini research projects alongside local practitioners.
+Please note, the exact locations of our overseas field trips may vary each year, and are based on an area’s ongoing suitability for teaching and learning, and the overall cost of the trip.

 The International Wildlife Biology course includes modules with significant fieldwork elements, which come with certain physical demands.
 If you have a disability that is likely to be affected by physical demands, please get in touch with the course leader Dr David Lee as soon as possible.
 All applicants are encouraged to attend a University Applicant Day to discuss the field courses with our staff, including current additional costs and the nature of the activities that are undertaken.